mariamnaqvi/predicting_customer_churn/README.md

 2. Random Forest
 3. KNN
 4. Logistic Regression

 My validation results indicated that the Logistic Regression model provided 80% accuracy in terms of churn prediction.
-It provided an overall accuracy of 80% and recall score of 50%, which outperformed the baseline of 73.47%.
+It provided an overall accuracy of 80% which outperformed the baseline of 73.47%.

 ## Next Steps
-If i had more time, I would:
+If I had more time, I would:
 * explore the outliers in more detail
 * examine factors leading to customers with higher monthly charges staying for longer tenures
 * explore premium services and their effect on churn more